What Your Workouts Might Be Telling You About Your Liver Health

 When intense exercise causes a spike in liver enzymes, it doesn’t always mean liver disease, but it does mean your body’s under stress.

-What’s Going On When Liver Enzymes Spike?
+What’s Going On When Lowering Liver Enzymes Naturally Spike?

 It turns out that your liver enzymes can be temporarily elevated after an intense physical activity because of muscle damage.
 These enzymes, especially AST, are also found in your muscles.
 When muscle fibers break down, even from something as routine as strength training, these enzymes leak into your bloodstream.